EvotecIT/PSWriteHTML/readme.md

         - [ ] `FontSize` -> `int` replaced with `object` - check notes in `0.95`
         - [ ] `FontStrokeWidth` -> `int` replaced with `object` - check notes in `0.95`
   - **New/Non-Breaking**
-    - [x] New-DiagramNode
+    - ☑ New-DiagramNode
       - [ ] Exposed `ArrowsToEnabled`, `ArrowsMiddleEnabled`, `ArrowsFromEnabled`
-    - [x] Update to Diagram Height accepting multiple size values
+    - ☑ Update to Diagram Height accepting multiple size values
-      - [x] This allows for `New-HTMLDiagram -Height 'calc(100vh - 50px)'` which fills whole screen (within section)
+      - ☑ This allows for `New-HTMLDiagram -Height 'calc(100vh - 50px)'` which fills whole screen (within section)
-      - [x] Or this `New-HTMLDiagram -Height 'calc(100vh - 50px)' -Width '50vw'` although not that useful, as flex fixes most of it
+      - ☑ Or this `New-HTMLDiagram -Height 'calc(100vh - 50px)' -Width '50vw'` although not that useful, as flex fixes most of it
-    - [x] Updates `New-DiagramOptionsPhysics` - exposed a bunch of new options plus help
+    - ☑ Updates `New-DiagramOptionsPhysics` - exposed a bunch of new options plus help
-    - [x] Updates `New-DiagramOptionsLayout` - added some help and new options
+    - ☑ Updates `New-DiagramOptionsLayout` - added some help and new options
   - **Updated library**
-    - [x] `Vis-network` to 8.2.1
+    - ☑ `Vis-network` to 8.2.1
 - 0.0.96 - 2020.08.28
-  - [x] It seems SearchPanes from DataTables conflict with `New-HTMLDiagram`
+  - ☑ It seems SearchPanes from DataTables conflict with `New-HTMLDiagram`
-    - [x] Separated that library to be added only on demand
+    - ☑ Separated that library to be added only on demand
 - 0.0.95 - 2020.08.27
   - **Notes**
     - I'm reworking CSS model in which PSWriteHTML works allowing for more consistent design and more customization options.
 This means some breaking changes will happen soon enough.